 Bridging is a term that surrounds a lot of mystery to most buyers.
 It is difficult to ignore bridging loans because the number of customers taking up the products has more than doubled.
-You can put into Google ‘what is a bridging loan?’ but, you will still be left none the wiser.
+You can put into Google ‘what is a bridging loan?’ but you will still be left none the wiser.
 This article hopes to debunk the jargon on bridging, adding another string to the bow when competing for property investments.

-- Buying a property without having sold your own
+- Buying a property without having sold your own.

-- Helping in between pension payments in lump sums
+- Helping in between pension payments in lump sums.

-- Looking to refurbish a property to sell on for profit
+- Looking to refurbish a property to sell on for profit.

 There are several types of bridging finance to consider because there are so many different uses.
-Selecting the right loan type can determine interest, loan to value and the security raised.
+Selecting the right loan type can determine interest, loan value, and the security raised.

 Understanding the difference between an open and closed bridging loan is essential when selecting the right bridging finance:

 - A closed loan is when a deadline is given with an exact date to repay the loan and the lender knows how you intend to repay; this is known as an exit strategy.
 The lender will need evidence that you can repay the loan within the time limit.
 Typically, lower interest rates are available with closed bridging loans in contrast to open loans due to a lower-risk exit strategy.